 In fact, a very good study of parking lot shading ordinances was conducted in California.
-The purpose of the study was to parking lots was 55% coverage.
+The purpose of the study was to analyze the effectiveness of producing parking lot shade according to the use of local landscape ordinances.3 This study found that by combining both parking lot shade structures with tree produced plantings optimum shade parking lots.
+The study found that maximum shade in one of fifteen parking lots was 55% coverage.
 However, the study only calculated the effective tree shade area (ETSA) as being within the drip line of trees and directly below overhead shade structures.
-If the shade calculations had taken into consideration latitude 38.57N and its seasonal adjustments and daily sun movement consisting of altitude, azimuth and hours the effective shade area (ESA) within the parking lots would be greatly increased.
-Perhaps, to the extent of 70 or 80 percent of coverage in both the mid morning and mid afternoon hours when heat build up is at its greatest level.
+If the shade calculations had taken into consideration latitude 38.57N and its seasonal adjustments and daily sun movement consisting of altitude, azimuth and hours the effective shade area (ESA) within the parking lots would be greatly increased.4 Perhaps, to the extent of 70 or 80 percent of coverage in both the mid morning and mid afternoon hours when heat build up is at its greatest level.
 In early morning and late afternoon when shadows are long cast, ESA would be near 100%.
 Coverage of this magnitude would greatly reduce the UHI effect.
 Intercepting the movement of the sun from the early morning hours to the early evening hours is the most effective way to reduce heat buildup over the city.